markets/invisible_captcha/README.md

 - `timestamp_error_message`: flash error message thrown when form submitted quicker than the `timestamp_threshold` value.
 It uses I18n by default.
 - `injectable_styles`: if enabled, you should call anywhere in your layout the following helper `<%= invisible_captcha_styles %>`.
 This allows you to inject styles, for example, in `<head>`.
 False by default, styles are injected inline with the honeypot.
 - `spinner_enabled`: option to disable the IP spinner validation.
 By default, true.
+- `honeypot_enabled`: option to disable the honeypot field at the application level.
+When false, the view helper renders no hidden text input (only the spinner, if `spinner_enabled`) and the controller skips the honeypot param check.
+Useful if a password manager is autofilling the honeypot for some of your users — false positives outweigh the protection in some setups.
+By default, true.
 - `secret`: customize the secret key to encode some internal values.
 By default, it reads the environment variable `ENV['INVISIBLE_CAPTCHA_SECRET']` and fallbacks to random value.
 Be careful, if you are running multiple Rails instances behind a load balancer, use always the same value via the environment variable.

 To change these defaults, add the following to an initializer (recommended `config/initializers/invisible_captcha.rb`):